Sports Safety

 The sports physical

-To make sure your child is physically fit to play in a certain sport, get a sports physical.
+To make sure your child is physically fit to play a certain sport, get a sports physical.
 These physicals can reveal physical strengths and weaknesses.
 They can help determine which sports are appropriate.

 When is my child ready to participate in sports?

 Starting a child in sports at too young an age may not benefit the child physically.
 Children can start playing team sports when they express strong interest and you feel they can handle it.
 Age and size shouldn't be the only measures used.
-Also consider their ability to understand the concept of rules and teamwork.
+Also, consider their ability to understand the concept of rules and teamwork.
 Keep in mind that no two children are alike.
 Some may not be ready physically or psychologically to take part in a team sport until they are older.
-Base your decision on whether to allow the child to take part in a particular sport based on the following:
+Base your decision on whether to allow the child to take part in a particular sport on the following:

 -